sorenmulli/eos-e14-gen6/README.md

 ### 2.1 Microphone
 I currently cannot get the microphone to work!
 I tried a number of different distros and kernel versions but the internal microphone is always disconnected.

+EDIT: After new Linux update, this started working.

 ## 3. Connectivity
 ### 3.1 Bluetooth
 - `sudo systemctl enable bluetooth.service`